 Public Works Department

 - The Public Works Department continues to maintain highways, roads, water and wastewater system.

 - No activating water shutoffs or replacing meters until further notice.

 - Highway staff have been divided into two crews, working independently.

 - Water & Wastewater staff have been divided into two independent crews and Chief operator working remotely.

-- The Recreation Department will hold Summer Camps and other in-person programs with limitations and safety precautions in place.
+- The Recreation Department will hold in-person programs and events with limitations and safety precautions in place.
 All current State of Vermont guidelines will be followed.

-- Bombardier Park amenities closed until further notice include: Playground Structures, Fieldhouse, Restrooms & Water Fountain.
+- Bombardier Park amenities closed until further notice include: Fieldhouse, Restrooms & Water Fountain.
 All other Bombardier Park amenities are open for use with proper precautions.

 - Open spaces and trails at Bombardier Park, Milton Town Forest, Eagle Mountain Natural Area, Lamoille River Walk, and River Street Park are open for use.

-- Users must adhere strictly to social distancing guidelines and all current State of Vermont safety guidelines while visiting parks and natural areas.
+- Users must adhere strictly to all current State of Vermont safety guidelines while visiting parks and natural areas.